 The Forum can be used in many ways: from simple communication of information from the instructor to the class (as on a bulletin board), to the assessment of learner discussions.

-1. From the main course page, click the Gear Icon in the top right corner and click on Turn Editing On from the drop down menu.
+1. From the main course page click on the Pencil and box Edit Icon OR click the Gear Icon in the top right corner and click on Turn Editing On from the drop down menu.

 2. Locate the section in your course where you want to add the Forum poll.
 Click Add an activity or resource, choose Forum and click Add.